Evilvir-us/MacAttack/README.md

 1. Go to the Proxies tab, enable proxies and fill the box with proxies.
-2. go to the MacAttack tab and Enter the stalker portal URL into the first box.
+2. go to the MacAttack tab and Enter the stalker portal URL into the box.
 3. Set the speed (1-100)
 4. Click **Start**.